Bicycle Safety Tips

 - Be visible, alert, and communicate your intentions.

 - Motorists should always watch for cyclists at intersections, and be patient when passing a cyclist on the road.
 When passing, the Georgia DMV recommends allowing clearance of at least three feet.

 - The dangers of drunk driving get a lot of attention, but remember that riding a bicycle while intoxicated is highly dangerous as well.
 In fact, a recent federal study revealed that alcohol was involved in 34% of all fatal auto-cyclist crashes and that 24% of cyclists who were killed in these accidents were intoxicated.

 Following these safety tips will help you stay safe on the road.
 Pay attention to other great resources out there are as well – but remember that not everything you read on the Internet is true.
 Official government sources, such as the National Highway Traffic Safety Administration, are excellent sources of gaining further information.

 If you do get in a bicycle accident, a qualified bicycle accident attorney can help you understand your rights.
-If you would like more information about this issue, call Joel Williams Law, LLC, at (404) 389-1035 today for a free consultation.
+If you would like more information about this issue, call Williams Elleby, at 833-LEGALGA today for a free consultation.